RaceLine3c/Starter/README.md

 # Racing starter

-To do this you'll need
+This project consists in imitating the traffic lights of a race start with sound, traffic lights... (the lights are not of several colors maybe in a future update).
+So to do this you'll need :

     - Raspberry Pi
     - Arduino